winkm89/teachPress/readme.txt

 (o) Incomplete language files

+= Note =
+Due to the fact that the most teachpress users uses only the publication module, the course management modul is no longer a part of the default plugin.
+It's now separatly available over GitHub.

 = Start with teachPress =
 The following article describes the fist steps for [starting with teachPress](https://github.com/winkm89/teachPress/wiki/Start-with-teachPress).